thegenius/taitan-orm/README.md

 -  **Transactional** : Beautiful Transaction Abstraction, As not a Transaction.
 -  **Template** : Write Your Own Sql Like Mybatis.
 -  **Asynchronous** : Fully Async Based on Sqlx.
+-  **Compile-Time** : Maximizing Compile-Time Processing, For API and Performance.

 # Quick Start
 ```toml